(Winter26) Printmaking Workshops

 Learn drypoint printmaking during this beginner friendly workshop.
 Drypoint is an intaglio printmaking method that involves scratching or 'drawing' an image into a plate with a pointed metal tool.
 Intaglio printmaking is the opposite of relief printmaking as it is the positive marks that are printed rather than the areas that are left behind.

-Gel Plate Printing Workshop with Allison Doherty
+Gel Plate 'Gelli' Printing Workshop with Allison Doherty

 Time: 12:00PM - 3:00PM